IoannisKri/sandbox_terraform/tf_modules/simple_ec2/README.md

 ## Description

-- Deploy a simple EC2 instance exposing a web application
+- Deploy a simple EC2 instance with a proper security group and instance profile.
+The instance exposes a simple web page.
+- The instance is reachable via Internet.
+The predefined VPC infrastructure that comes with the sandbox account has been used.
+- The user is able to connect to the EC2 instance via SSH.

 ## Usage